YoLinux.com: Linux Internet Server Security and Configuration Tutorial

 SSH: (Secure Shell)

-SSH protocol suite of network connectivity tools are used to encrypt connections accross the internet.
+SSH protocol suite of network connectivity tools are used to encrypt connections across the internet.
 SSH encrypts all traffic including logins and passwords to effectively eliminate network sniffing, connection hijacking, and other network-level attacks.
-In a regular telnet session the password is transmitted across the Internet unencrypted.
+In a regular telnet session the password is transmitted across the Internet un-encrypted.

 OpenSSH was developed by the the OpenBSD Project and is freely available.
-OpenSSH is compatable with SSH1 and SSH2.
+OpenSSH is compatible with SSH1 and SSH2.
 OpenSSH relies on the OpenSSL project for the encrypted communications layer.
 Current releases of Linux come with OpenSSH/OpenSSL.
-(Comes with Red Hat Linux 7.x+)

 Links: